 From Fossil Fuels to Green Futures: Oxford and EBC Financial Group on What’s Holding Us Back

-Dr Nicola Ranger and David Barrett highlight the opportunities for climate finance and the urgent need for stronger global collaboration at Oxford’s WERD Series event.

-EBC and University of Oxford’s WERD Series panel explores global economic growth and climate resilience, spotlighting the role of policies and finance.
+EBC Financial Group and Oxford University’s Department of Economics dissect the barriers to climate progress, exploring carbon taxes, subsidy reforms, and the role of finance in driving sustainable economic growth globally

-UNITED KINGDOM, December 5, 2024 /EINPresswire.com/ -- In a world increasingly shaped by the dual crises of climate change and economic instability, the Oxford Department of Economics, in collaboration with EBC Financial Group (EBC), hosted a pivotal session in the “What Economists Really Do?”
+OXFORD, United Kingdom, Dec.
+05, 2024 (GLOBE NEWSWIRE) -- In a world increasingly shaped by the dual crises of climate change and economic instability, the Oxford Department of Economics, in collaboration with EBC Financial Group (EBC), hosted a pivotal session in the “What Economists Really Do?”
 (WERD) series.
 The event brought together leading minds from academia and finance to explore actionable strategies for aligning economic systems with environmental sustainability while addressing pressing societal concerns.

 The event, titled “Macroeconomics and Climate,” featured a keynote lecture by Associate Professor Andrea Chiavari and a panel discussion titled “Sustaining Sustainability: Balancing Economic Growth and Climate Resilience,” moderated by Associate Professor Banu Demir Pakel.
 Panellists included Dr. Nicola Ranger, Director of the Global Finance Group of the Environmental Change Institute and Senior Research Fellow at Oxford, and David Barrett, CEO of EBC Financial Group (UK) Ltd. Together, they dissected the intersection of policy, finance, and human impact, offering practical insights and recommendations that extend beyond theoretical discourse.